-- a reason for the application
+- the applicant's artistic ambitions

-- the applicant's expectations for the programme
+- the applicant's ambitions for the programme

-- the applicant's expectations and ambitions after the degree
+- the applicant's ambitions after completing the programme

 - the applicant's education so far

-- the applicant's artistic experience

-- the applicant's professional experience

-- documentation for exams and work experience must be enclosed in the application.

 - Work list with

 - o song titles

 - o performers and co-writers if any clear account for own parts

-- o duration
+- duration

 - o year of creation of songs

 - o further information about producer/production if possible

+- diplomas and documentation for relevant work experience are attached to the application (e.g. work as producer, musician, teacher, fundraiser, etc.)